low histamine foods on counter

 Lower Histamine Foods

-All fresh and frozen vegetables and juices except those listed in the high histamine column below.
+All pure fresh and frozen vegetables and juices except those listed to the right

 Especially: